 Pretty much everyone can do it.
-If you have medical conditions like high blood pressure, diabetes, migraines, hypoglycemia, it’s advisable to discuss with your physician and try it under medical supervision as with weight loss medication adjustment is necessary.
+If you have medical conditions like high blood pressure, diabetes, migraines, hypoglycemia, it’s advisable to discuss with your physician and try it under medical supervision as with weight loss medication, adjustment is necessary.

 Are there different types of Intermittent fasting?

-- 5:2 Diet is a form of IF where you eat normally for 5 days of the week and 2 days you eat less than 500 calories a day.
+- 5:2 Diet is a form of IF where you eat normally for 5 days of the week and for 2 days you eat less than 500 calories a day.
 As you restrict calories you automatically do not eat all day long and reserve those calories for meal times.

 How often should one do it?

-As I mentioned earlier, Intermittent Fasting is not a diet or magic pill.
-It’s a lifestyle change and different eating pattern.
+As I mentioned earlier, Intermittent Fasting is not a diet or a magic pill.
+It’s a lifestyle change and a different eating pattern.
 First change you’ll notice is that you have more energy and less brain fog.
-Within few weeks you should notice some weight loss and reduction in abdominal circumference.
-People who monitor their blood pressure and blood sugars should see an improvement.
+Within a few weeks you should notice some weight loss and reduction in abdominal circumference.
+People who monitor their blood pressure and blood sugar should see an improvement.
 For most people snacking is reduced and people tend to avoid empty calories like chips/cookies etc. which are not filling.

 How is it different to the fasting in Ramzan?

 During our rozas (religious fasts), we do not eat or drink.
-During Intermittent Fasting you are allowed to drink water, zero calorie herbal teas or black coffee or with very little amount of milk (<50 calories once in the fasting window).
+During Intermittent Fasting you are allowed to drink water, zero calorie herbal teas or black coffee, or with very little amount of milk (<50 calories once in the fasting window).
 Also, we have to be mindful when eating during the eating window to avoid processed carbs and high sugar, and eat more protein, low glycemic index carbs and healthy fats, especially if you are doing this to lose weight or improve diabetes.